 Many more have been exposed to other grave violations including sexual violence and recruitment or use in the conflict,” he said.

-He noted that there has been a “five-fold increase in grave violations against children” in 2024 than two years prior.
+He noted that there has been a “five-fold increase in grave violations against children” in 2024 compared to the two years prior.

-Mr. Yett said the UN children’s agency is calling on all armed forces to end their attacks on civilian facilities and infrastructure and protect children according to their international humanitarian law obligations.
+The UN agency is calling on all armed forces to end their attacks on civilian facilities and infrastructure and protect children according to their international humanitarian law obligations.

 “Schools give children in the war-torn country a chance to learn, play with their friends, and help them cope with trauma,” the representative said.
 “Attacks on schools, health facilities and other civilian objects must stop immediately.”